zine-eddine303/obsidian-notes/Study Notes/Video notes/Web Design Agency Beginners Guide in 2024 (5 hrs FULL Course).md

 How the model works:
 - We create one template for one niche and re-use that for everyone
 - We tell people that we made them a free website and ask if they want to see it
+- Book an online meeting and deliver VALUE
+- Close the deal
+- Upsell additional services like SEO, and such

+- Avoid perfection, it is so common in web design.
+Instead take IMPERFECT ACTION
+- Take action everyday - even if it's small
+- Prospecting is king - get more appointments at all costs.
+Y